Are you thinking of living in Winchester?

-The average cost to lease a property in the city is currently £1523pcm.
+The average cost to lease a property in the city is currently £1712pcm.

-As the rental market moves at such speed, it does prove challenging finding a suitable let.
+As the rental market moves at such speed, it does prove challenging to find a suitable property.

 A great deal of those available are snapped up by the first person who comes through the door.